 Best use: Great for casual urban usage or for kids, but not suitable for heavy-duty tasks

-Bobble Water Bottle with Carry Cap, 18.5-Ounce is a funky water bottle, and with its array of colors, it is going to suit most wardrobe themes.
+Bobble Classic Water Bottle with carry cap, 18.5-Ounce is a funky water bottle, and with its array of colors, it is going to suit most wardrobe themes.
 The bottle is a simple water purifier intended for use with water from your municipal supply, so don’t go scooping water from a nearby river.
 No sucking is required, but it does take a bit of squeezing.

 If you are old enough to remember the first generation of water filtering systems—essentially a jug where water trickled through a carbon filter—then this is pretty much what we have here.
 The difference is that this is a take-along-with-you model.
 And if the manufacturers’ claims are anything to go by, it’s going to last for 300 refills, which is adequate for most.